About United Way

 Time and again, some of the most generous givers are those who themselves have struggled and needed a helping hand from our community.
 Everyone should be given an opportunity to express caring through charitable giving, to enjoy the emotional reward that comes from knowing he or she has helped someone else — a homeless mother helped with child care so she can seek employment, a senior able to stay in his home and remain independent, or a family helped to remain financially stable with job training for advancement.
 Helping our community is a shared responsibility and makes good business sense.
 Our research shows that 7 out of 10 people in a workplace campaign say, “My company’s support of United Way makes me feel good about my company.”

-Through the United Way Specific Care program, it is possible to direct your gift to one or more of the many nonprofit organizations that receive United Way grants or to another United Way in the nation.
+It is possible to direct your gift to one or more of the many nonprofit organizations that receive United Way grants or to another United Way in the nation.
 You may also choose to “exclude” a nonprofit, meaning that organization will receive none of your gift.

 About United Way’s Investment Process